cultivate-hfc/gfc-api-docs/source/includes/_external_prediction_sets.md

 ### Official vs. Experimental vs. Machine Method Designation

-The first time you submit a forecast for a method, you should designate the method type.
+The first time you submit a forecast for a method, you must designate the method type.
 Once this designation has been set (via the first forecast), it cannot be changed.

 To designate a method type, you should include a `method_type` value in the `external_predictor_attributes` of your request body.
 The request body example to the right shows an example of this.
 The options for this value are: `official`, `experimental`, and `machine`.